gilmerperez/employee-payroll-tracker/README.md

 The application runs directly in the browser.
 A payroll manager can use the "Add Employee" button to enter employee details, which will be displayed on the page and processed for payroll tracking.

+## Instructions

+1. Click the **"Add Employee"** button to begin adding employees.

+2. You will be prompted to enter the employee's first name, last name, and salary.
+The salary should be entered as a number; otherwise, it will default to $0.

+3. After entering the employee details, choose to **Continue** to add more employees or **Cancel** to finish.

+4. Once canceled, the employees will be displayed on the page in a table, sorted alphabetically by last name.

+5. The console will display the average salary, the number of employees, and a random employee as a winner of a drawing.

 ## Key Features

 * **Add Employees:** Prompts the user to input the first name, last name, and salary of multiple employees using a `while` loop.

 * **Dynamic Sorting:** Employees are sorted alphabetically by last name.

 * **Average Salary Calculation:** Logs the average employee salary and the total number of employees to the console.

 * **Random Employee Selection:** Chooses and logs a random employee from the list as a drawing winner.

 * **Responsive UI:** Features a polished interface that works across multiple screen sizes.

 ## Technology Stack